DanielSSilva/danielssilva.github.io/_drafts/Azure-pipelines---YAML-structure-and-creating-simple-pipeline-for-Csharp-project.md

 * **nugetConfigPath**: Path to the nuget.config, relative to the root of the repo

 The last two inputs are only used for restore (or when using dotnet build without restoring first).
-Now all we have to do is to repeat this tasks for the proper commands we want to run.
+Now all we have to do is to repeat these tasks for the proper commands we want to run.

 Here's the final result
 <script src="https://gist.github.com/DanielSSilva/0c7905e516d91fda29053d6e3271584b.js"></script>